Guinea’s new junta leaders seek to tighten grip on power

 “We know that a coup d’etat is not good,” said Mamadou Saliou Diallo, another Guinean living in Senegal.
 “A president must be elected by democratic vote.
 But we have no choice.
 We have a president who is too old, who no longer makes Guineans dream and who does not want to leave power.”

-Guinea has had a long history of political instability.
-In 1984, Lansana Conte took control of the country after the first post-independence leader died.
-He remained in power for a quarter-century until his death in 2008 and was accused of siphoning off state coffers to enrich his family and friends.

-The country’s second coup soon followed, putting army Capt.
-Moussa “Dadis” Camara in charge.
-During his rule, security forces opened fire on demonstrators at a stadium in Conakry who were protesting his plans to run for president.
-Human rights groups have said more than 150 people were killed and at least 100 women were raped.
-Camara later went into exile after surviving an assassination attempt, and a transitional government organized the landmark 2010 election won by Conde.

 Larson reported from Dakar, Senegal.
-Associated Press writers Babacar Dione in Dakar, Senegal, and Edith M. Lederer at the United Nations contributed to this report.
+Associated Press writers Babacar Dione in Dakar, Senegal contributed.